Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter14.md

 <img src="../Assets/Pictures/play_store_512.png" alt="inzzii logo" width="100" align="right" style="margin-left: 40px; margin-top: 20px; margin-bottom: 10px"/>

-## How to set up Supplements
+## How to set up Modifiers with Price

-In this Chapter of the **Inzzii POS manual** we explain how to add supplements.
-A supplement you can sell items that are customizable or offer additional choices. is a something (most of the time a article) that can be added to complete a thing.
+In this Chapter of the **Inzzii POS manual** we explain how to add a modifiers with price.
+A Modifiers with Price is to put it simple, an extra article. supplement you can sell items that are customizable or offer additional choices. is a something (most of the time a article) that can be added to complete a thing.
 For example, let’s say you’re selling pizza's that comes in multiple sizes.
 Your item variations would be the sizes => Small, Medium and Large.
 BUT, a Supplement is lets say a sort of a small article with a price.
 So a Small Pizza wont cost more, but Medium pizza will add 2,- Euro to the totel price and Large 4,- Euro.

 ## How to add a Supplement